 In light of the quality control exception, resold products can be deemed non-genuine if they are not subject to and do not abide by the brand’s quality controls or where the actions of unauthorized sellers interfere with the brand owner’s ability to impose its quality controls.

 Quality controls can include requiring authorized sellers to conduct thorough product inspections, storage and handling requirements, an affirmative obligation to report discovered defects to the trademark owner, specialized training for authorized sellers, and monitoring of authorized sellers and products.

 Some examples of quality control measures particularly applicable in the online marketplace world include:

 - Vetting and regularly auditing all authorized online sellers

 - Prohibiting anonymous online sales

-- Prohibiting third party fulfilment without brand approval
+- Prohibiting third party fulfillment without brand approval

 - Prohibiting commingling of inventory in marketplace warehouses